 Amazon’s AWS is really an umbrella offering consisting of a bewildering array of various branded IaaS and PaaS solutions.
 The largest and best-known of these is the EC2 IaaS solution.

 Amazon owns the largest data centers in the world.
-They are located in 9 regions around the world: 3 in the US and the other 6 scattered strategically across the globe.
-A tenth is being built in China to service that market exclusively.
-It will be completely isolated from the others to placate Chinese concerns about US government spying, which have of course been heightened (legitimized!) following the Edward Snowden and Wikileaks revelations.
+Separate data centers have been built in China to service that market exclusively.
+These are completely isolated from the others to placate Chinese concerns about US government spying, which have of course been heightened (legitimized!) following the Edward Snowden and Wikileaks revelations.
 In 2013 Amazon also won a coveted contract to create GovCloud which is a private cloud for the U.S. government.
-In response to Amazon's dominance in the cloud space, we've created a 2-part post on implementing GuardRail with Amazon AWS EC2, so be sure to check it out as well.
+In response to Amazon's dominance in the cloud platform space, we've created a 2-part post on implementing GuardRail with Amazon AWS EC2, so be sure to check it out as well.

 Of course, DigitalOcean does not even begin to compete with Amazon in terms of breadth of features.
 If there is an area of competition, it is against EC2, but even here DigitalOcean’s capacity is about 1% that of EC2.
 Amazon’s is much more concerned about the other large players – Google’s AppEngine and Microsoft’s Azure.